 As a leading space technology provider, we are leveraging our capabilities and expertise to execute on targeted growth strategies across our end markets and business areas.
-Our strategic initiatives, which span across our three businesses, include expanding our share of the growing constellation market, leveraging our leading robotics technology platform to capitalize on emerging commercial opportunities, and further strengthening our positioning in geointelligence through the development of our CHORUS Earth observation constellation.
+Our strategic initiatives, which span across our three businesses, include growing our share of the constellation market and developing digital satellite technologies, maintaining our global leadership in space robotics and exploration mission solutions and leveraging our technologies for emerging commercial opportunities, and expanding our market leadership in Geointelligence through the development of our CHORUS Earth observation constellation.
 We are making good progress against our long term plan.